• Skip to primary navigation

 Chocolate Cookies

 1. Preheat oven to 375℉.
-In a large bowl sift flour, baking powder, baking soda, and salt.
+In a large bowl sift flour, cocoa, baking powder, baking soda, and salt.
 Set aside.

 2. Cream butter and sugar together.
 Beat for approximately 3 minutes.
 Add eggs one at a time beating well after each egg.
 Add vanilla.
 Add dry ingredients alternately with buttermilk beginning and ending with the flour.